macbeth/comfyui-truenas/README.md

      - /hostpath/user:/app/ComfyUI/user

 ```
-The environment of python is stored in a volume.

 After the launch of the container you can access ComfyUI at the ip address of truenas: http://truenas:8188

 ## ENVIRONMENT VARIABLES